mongodb/docs/source/administration/monitoring.rst

 `````````

 The :doc:`collStats data </reference/collection-statistics>` is
-accessible using the :mongodb:command:`collStats`. command.
+accessible using the :dbcommand:`collStats`. command.
 It
-provides statistics that resemble :mongodb:command:`dbStats` on the
+provides statistics that resemble :dbcommand:`dbStats` on the
 collection level: this includes a count of the objects in the
 collection, the size of the collection, the amount of disk space used
 by the collection, and information about the indexes.